-This is the Preliminary SAT/National Merit Scholarship Qualifying Test is offered the 3rd week in October to help 11th graders prepare for the SAT and potentially qualify for certain scholarships.
+This is the Preliminary SAT/National Merit Scholarship Qualifying Test is offered the 2nd or 3rd week in October to help 11th graders prepare for the SAT and potentially qualify for certain scholarships.
 There is a fee to take the test and waivers are available to those that qualify.
 Students are notified to sign-up, through the school bulletin, for this test during late September in the counseling center.

 The SAT, or Scholastic Aptitude Test, is intended to assess academic readiness for college.
-Colleges use these scores in different ways, typically as a requirement for acceptance.
+Some colleges use these scores in different ways, typically as a requirement for acceptance.
 In most cases, students take the SAT for the first time in 11th grade after studying from the results and information from the PSAT.
 A fair number of students take the SAT twice and perform better the second time.
 You can register for the SAT, find College Board Practice information, and get answers to general SAT related questions here.

 Advanced Placement, or AP, exams are administered in the spring.
 Any student may take an AP exam, but usually students taking the AP course will take the exam.
 Many institutions will accept of score 3 or better on the AP Test and give college level credit for that subject.

 The ACT, or American College Test, is another test accepted by institutions as a reflection of a students preparedness for college.
-Like the SAT it can be taken multiple times and with a written component option as well, which is required by the UCs.
+Like the SAT it can be taken multiple times and with a written component option as well.
 The main difference between the two tests is that the ACT has a required Science portion on the test.
 More information about the ACT, fee waivers, and practice questions can be found here.